lilygrierjil/lily-de-zoomcamp-final-project/README.md

 7. Activate the environment by running `conda env update -n finalproject -f environment.yml` followed by `conda activate finalproject`.

-7. To run the full ETL, open one additional terminal window, run `conda activate finalproject`, and run `prefect agent start --work-queue "default"`.
+7. To run the full ETL, open one additional terminal window, run `conda activate finalproject`, and run `prefect orion start`.
 Then open a second window, run `conda activate finalproject`, and run `prefect agent start --work-queue "default"`.

-8. Run python `deployment.py` to create the deployment.
+9. Run python `deployment.py` to create the deployments.
 This creates two deployments, one to be run on a daily schedule and one that can be called ad hoc.

 9. To run the pipeline immediately, run `prefect deployment run main-flow/one-time-deployment`.
+The command will output a URL on which you can view the flow's progress via the Prefect GUI.
 Note that the pipeline takes 15-ish minutes to run in full.

 99. When you are done, be sure to run `terraform destroy` to destroy all created resources.
 This step is important as the project uses resource-intensive services that could end up costing you money if you don't shut them down!